-This year KML Security Ltd & K9 are working towards ACS Accreditation.
+Last year KML Security Ltd & K9 has been approved as a ACS Accredited company.

 The Private Security Industry Act 2001 requires the SIA to establish a "system of inspection for providers of security services, under which those organisations who satisfactorily meet the agreed standards may be registered as approved, and may advertise themselves as such".